 Diseases associated with EMR and EMF are; child leukemia, stress, insomnia and brain fog.
 The WHO has classified Extremely Low Frequency (ELF) fields as having a possible carcinogenic effect on the body – based off of studies surrounding leukemia in small children – which had been shown to have risen two-fold during the period of time concerning their investigation.

-Electromagnetic smog along with high winds, humidity, pollution, allergens, carpet fibres, curtains etc. carry with the positive charge, thus they are all Cations or Positive Ions.
-Positive ions, having gained an extra valence electron and contribute to a feeling of tiredness, low energy, tension, anxiety and irritability.
+Electromagnetic smog along with high winds, humidity, pollution, allergens, carpet fibers, curtains, etc. carry with the positive charge, thus they are all Cations or Positive Ions.
+Positive ions, having gained an extra valence electron and contribute to a feeling of tiredness, low energy, tension, anxiety, and irritability.
 The best way to neutralize their presence is to increase the presence of negative ions (Anions).
-Negative Ions can be found within the following;
+Negative Ions can be found in the following;

 - wind/fresh breeze

-Creating a Positive Work Environment with a Soft Glow
+Creating a Positive Work Environment with a Himalayan Salt Lamp

 Feng Shui is the ancient Chinese art of elevating one’s life through the use of the laws of heaven and earth.
 To feel the more positive energy flowing into the Chi it is essential to allow for more positive energy to flow through the surrounding environment for then it will eventually flow into the body.
 In terms of one’s living space, it is essential to have the greatest positive flow where the most time is spent.